mattia72/DRipGrepper/deploy/Deploy-Description.md

 ## :exclamation: Bugs
 Marked with checkmark if fixed, else it is a known bug.
-- [ ] after save should re-search the replaced text as in VSCode
 - [ ] `Additional Options` has to have saved defaults also
 - [ ] drip icon in menu has no transparent background
 - [ ] exception if rg.exe not found